✨ One of my faves! ✨

 If you’re like me and suck at combat and sneaking and anything fast-paced and are thinking, “Wow, this game looks really cool, but I don’t wanna kill zombies,” I have good news: You can turn off the zombies and make this into a really cool post-apoc survival life sim and live your best hermit life!
 Or you can drastically weaken the zombies so that it’s easier, and you might find (like I have) that it’s actually fun, once you get more used to it.
-(You can even use a cheat menu mod to turn on God or Ghost mode and practice killing zombies without dying first.)
+(You can even use a cheat menu mod or debug to turn on God or Ghost mode and practice killing zombies without dying first.)
 Or you can leave the zombie settings as they are.
 Or you can make the zombies even stronger and smarter and more populous.

 There are tons of non-zombies settings that can change the difficulty of the game too.
 The amount of loot, how often houses and cars are locked and/or alarmed, how soon the water and power shut off, and more.

 There are also tons of mods, which can make things easier or harder or more realistic, including things that affect the environment and non-combat stuff.
 (And the dev team seems really supportive of modders, which is nice!)

 The only thing you can’t adjust in the settings is permadeath.
 You can, however, back up your save files every so often.
 In fact, I’d recommend doing that anyway, in case you die for a ridiculous, glitchy sorta reason.

 Depending on how you play, this can be a zombie killing game or more of a survival game where there just happens to be zombies (or not).
 And the fun thing is figuring out and trying different ways of surviving and really exploring what this game has to offer.